OctoConsulting/workshop-watsonxai-foundations/self-guided-labs/level-1/lab-01-intro-to-prompt-engineering/prompt-engineering/prompt-engineering-basics.md

 # Prompt engineering

 ### 1.0 Balancing intelligence and security
 With great artificial intelligence comes security risks.
-Solutions like ChatGPT are more than Large languge Models (LLMs).
+Solutions like ChatGPT are more than Large language Models (LLMs).
 ChatGPT's underlying LLMs have been fine-tuned by the OpenAI teams using an additional Chat dataset plus a RLHF (Reinforcement Learning Human Feedback) dataset so it's much more than a standard LLM, it's a chatbot-enabled LLM.
 An LLM with 175 billion parameters.

 In watsonx.ai, we are interacting directly with smaller LLMs (3-20 billion parameters).
 This is a wise choice from a security POV.
 Prompt injection is a major risk for enterprise uses of LLMs.
 In prompt injections, a hacker will create an intricate prompt in order to cause a LLM such as ChatGPT to ignore/bypass security protocols and reveal sensitive company information.
 Just imagine you're a hacker.
 Which model would you choose to target for prompt injection?
 OpenAI's ChatGPT with 175 billion parameters or the smaller and more-focused Prompt-Tuned 3 billion parameter models that you'll eventually be building?
 Which has a larger attack surface for prompt re-engineering?